 - Hosting company

 This is the second tier of things you'll want to do once your blog is setup:

 - Photo of yourself + about me page

 - Social media accounts for your blog; most important ones being Pinterest, Facebook, and Instagram.

 - A general idea of what you want to blog about

 Your domain is going to be the name of your site, like jessicadimas.com, and your host is the company that's going to host your blog and likely your domain as well.

-InMotion Hosting – My techy guy suggested I go with InMotion Hosting once I started having some down time because my blog was needing more bandwidth (I honestly don’t know techy jargon, so don’t think you have to understand it either in order to blog; this is what hosting companies are for and you can always reach out to someone more techy than you to help if you ever need it).
-I think InMotion is a great company and their customer service has been good as well.
-I also rarely have down time.
+InMotion Hosting - My techy guy suggested I go with InMotion Hosting once I started having some down time because my blog was needing more bandwidth (I honestly don't know techy jargon, so don't think you have to understand it either in order to blog; this is what hosting companies are for and you can always reach out to someone more techy than you to help if you ever need it).
+I think InMotion is an awesome, trustworthy company and their customer service has been amazing.

 So here are the basic steps for setting up your blog with the hosting company you've picked out: